 Analytics exports

-Use the Smart Links Reports view and CSV export when you need reporting outside the per-link analytics page.
+Use the OmniLab Smart Links Reports view and CSV export when you need reporting outside the per-link analytics page.

-Smart Link CSV export is available from the Smart Links Reports view.
+Export a CSV from the Reports view.

-Use Smart Link Analytics when you want to analyze one published Smart Link in detail.
+Use the per-link analytics page when you want to analyze one published OmniLab Smart Link in detail.

 Use Reports when you need:

-- a CSV file
+• a CSV file

-- a sortable table of link-level fields
+• a sortable table of link-level fields

 Export a CSV from Reports